CiscoSecurity/tg-00-integration-workflows/docs/source/tg/submit.rst

     To receive an API key go to the Threat Grid dashboard and click your username in the top right corner.
     Then click `My Account` and then `Generate API Key`.

-2. Ability to change the URI to allow for appliance operability
+2. Ability to change the URI to allow for `appliance operability. <https://www.cisco.com/c/en/us/support/security/amp-threat-grid-appliances/products-installation-guides-list.html>`_

 3. Link back to the sample in the Threat Grid portal
 4. Display the Threat Score for the sample
 5. Render at a minimum the Behavioral Indicator count from the sample